HelpMe-Pls/react-ignition/README.md

 – native fetch browser API
 – client- and server-side search
 * pagination of data
-– client-side caching
+* client-side caching
-* axios as an alternative for the native fetch API
+– axios as an alternative for the native fetch API

+----------o0o----------

+## Advanced React Components:
+• React
+– the ref attribute to reference DOM nodes **higher-order components are a common way to build advanced components** – implementation of advanced interactions in React
+– conditional classNames with a neat helper library

+• ES6
+* rest destructuring to split up objects and arrays